 It is recommended researchers allow sufficient time for the review of your application as your research cannot commence until you have received ethics approval.
 For graduate research students it is important to plan your fieldwork and the ethics application early in your candidature - at the Confirmation meeting is a good time.
 Most applications require a two-stage review process, and this should be accounted for when considering your project commencement date.

 In essence, the Law Human Ethics Advisory Group (Law HEAG) is responsible for approving 'low risk' research projects, but must also make a recommendation to the central ethics committee regarding 'high risk' projects.
 As a result, all applications for human research ethics approval are now made to the Law HEAG.

-For all projects, the Law HEAG can grant ethics approval, either by using the expedited review process if the project is 'low risk' or if it is a 'Project-within-Program' that is part of an existing University of Melbourne ethics application that has been approved.
 If a project is considered by the Law HEAG to be 'high risk', it must still consider and make a recommendation to the central ethics committee regarding that project.
 The central ethics committee remains responsible for the clearance of all 'high risk' projects.

 Law HEAG Membership 2018

 Associate Professor Amanda Whiting (Chair)